Matt Schofield: Band

 Schofield performs with an organ trio (guitar, organ, and drums).
 Organ trios are mostly associated with the 1950s and 1960s US soul jazz groups led by organists such as Jimmy Smith.
 Blues bands more commonly use trios of guitar, bass and drums, quartets (guitar, keyboards, bass, and drums) or quintets (guitar, rhythm guitar, keyboards, bass, and drums).
 In Schofield's organ trio, organist Jonny Henderson plays a Hammond organ, performing basslines using his left hand, and playing chords and lead lines with his right hand.
 The trio's drummer is Evan Jenkins.
 Jeff Walker played bass on the final track of Siftin' Thru' Ashes.
 In 2009, as of the recording of Heads, Tails & Aces, The Matt Schofield Trio became The Matt Schofield Band, a four-piece, featuring Jeff 'The Funk' Walker on bass, and also replacing Evan Jenkins with Alain Baudry.
 Jeff Walker was later replaced by Spanish bassist Javier Garcia Vicente.
 At a concert at the Swindon Arts Centre on 22 October 2009, the band reverted to a trio.
 In June 2010, Kevin Hayes, replaced Evan Jenkins in the band.
 The 2012 Europe Tour, the trio was back with its original formation, with Matt Schofield, Evan Jenkins and Jonny Henderson.

 Endorsements and gear

-Boutique amplifier company Two-Rock developed the Schofield Signature amplifier for Matt.
-According to Matt, the amplifier is "simply the best amplifier I've ever plugged into, and I'm honoured it carries my name".
+Boutique amplifier company Two-Rock developed the Schofield Signature amplifier for him.
+According to Schofield, the amplifier is "simply the best amplifier I've ever plugged into, and I'm honoured it carries my name".

-Japanese Effects Pedal company Free The Tone also developed the custom MS SOV SPECIAL overdrive pedal for him and released it as a limited edition product in 2013.
+Japanese effects pedal company Free The Tone developed the MS SOV SPECIAL overdrive pedal for him and released it as a limited edition product in 2013.
 A full production version, the MS SOV MS-2V, was later released in 2014.